Skip to main content

 Energy Consumption Reporting

 Providers must document and report the energy consumption of the model during training and, where practicable, during inference.
-This aligns with broader EU sustainability objectives and may inform future regulatory measures on the environmental impact of AI.
+The EU wants those numbers on record, partly for its sustainability objectives and partly because future rules on the environmental impact of AI may build on them.

 Codes of Practice

-The EU AI Act encourages the development of codes of practice to facilitate compliance with GPAI obligations.
-The AI Office has been convening stakeholders to develop these codes, which are intended to provide practical guidance on:
+The EU AI Act leans on codes of practice to make GPAI compliance more workable in the real world.
+The AI Office has been pulling stakeholders together to draft these codes, and they are meant to give you practical guidance on:

 While codes of practice are voluntary, adherence to an approved code of practice can serve as a presumption of conformity with the relevant provisions of the AI Act.
 Providers that choose not to follow a code of practice must demonstrate equivalent compliance through alternative means.